Deniliquin: Media

 The local newspaper is the Deniliquin Pastoral Times.
 It is published on Tuesdays and Fridays and – on each of these days – has a circulation of 2787, with an estimated readership of 10,260.
 Other newspapers circulated throughout the Deniliquin region include the Herald Sun, The Age, The Sydney Morning Herald and The Daily Telegraph.

 There are two local commercial radio stations: 102.5 Edge FM (Music that makes you feel good), 1521 2QN (News, Talk and only the hits you love) and also broadcast on 106.1FM, while ABC Local Radio's ABC Riverina service (broadcast from Wagga Wagga) is available on AM675.

 Other stations broadcasting throughout the region include Radio National, SBS Radio and Sky Sports Radio.

-Locally available TV stations include ABC Television (ABC TV, ABC Family, ABC Entertains and ABC News), SBS Television (SBS TV, SBS Viceland, SBS Food, NITV, SBS WorldWatch, SBS World Movies), Seven (7HD, 7two, 7mate, 7flix and Racing.com), WIN Television (WIN HD, 9Go!, 9Gem, TVSN, WIN Gold and 9Life) and Southern Cross 10 (10 HD, 10 Peach Comedy, 10 Bold Drama, 10 Shake, SBN and Sky News Regional).
+Locally available TV stations include ABC Television (ABC TV, ABC Family, ABC Entertains and ABC News), SBS Television (SBS TV, SBS Viceland, SBS Food, NITV, SBS WorldWatch and SBS World Movies), Seven (7HD, 7two, 7mate, 7flix, 7Bravo, TVSN and Racing.com), WIN Television (WIN HD, 9Go!, 9Gem, 9Life and Gold) and Network 10 (10 HD, 10 Comedy, 10 Drama, Nickelodeon, SBN and News24 Regional).
 WIN Television produces a half-hour-long regional news bulletin which screens from Monday to Friday at 6pm.

 The thriller The Clinic was filmed in Deniliquin in 2008.
 The producers used many locations in the town while shooting, including the Peppin Motor Inn, Warbreccan Homestead, Deniliquin abattoirs and the largest rice mill in the Southern Hemisphere.